 - a.
 A person desiring to become an Inquirer shall indicate to the session of the particular church a desire to explore the personal implications of becoming a minister of the Word and Sacrament. - b.
 The person shall have been an active member of that particular church for at least six months - c.
 The session shall contact the committee on preparation for ministry for orientation to the process used in that presbytery. - d.
 The session shall consult with the person and, if the individual requests to be enrolled as an Inquirer, shall make a recommendation to presbytery through the stated clerk with respect to the request. - e.
 Upon receipt of the recommendation of the session, the Committee on Preparation for Ministry shall recommend to the presbytery whether to enroll the person as an Inquirer.
 The Committee on Preparation for Ministry shall interview the person before making its recommendation.
 The date of the presbytery's action to enroll shall be the beginning of the covenant relationship.
 This period shall be at least two years, at least one year of which shall be as a Candidate, required in G-14.0403 (See G-14.0473 for exception).
-A presbytery may assign to its Committee on Preparation for f.
+A presbytery may assign to its Committee on Preparation for

+- Ministry the power to enroll Inquirers, with the provision that the action be reported to the next stated meeting of the presbytery.
+(G-9.0403) - f.
 The phase of inquiry shall be of sufficient length for the Inquirer, the session, and the Committee on Preparation for Ministry to decide whether the Inquirer should apply to become a Candidate.
 During this time, the Committee on Preparation for Ministry shall make use of resources such as information provided by the Inquirer, personal references, and reports from counseling services, the session, and the Inquirer's institution of learning, if the Inquirer is a student.